zzzprojects/docs/dapper-plus.net/pages/documentations/options/use-audit.md

 Try it: [.NET Framework](https://dotnetfiddle.net/s8wLF9) | [.NET Core](https://dotnetfiddle.net/cjasQV)

 ## Purpose
-Logging old and new values is often useful to keep a history of changes in the database or file.
+Logging old and new values are often useful to keep a history of changes in the database or file.

 ## FAQ